riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 Serverless architecture enables the platform to be scaled automatically based on user demand and reduces the need for managing servers by developer since cloud providers manage it [[5]](#5).
 This architecture allows platforms to simplify deployment and improves operational efficiency.
 However, TravelGo would heavily rely on real-time interactions such as leaderboards, competitive quizzes, and user engagement based on location.
 Therefore, even though serverless systems are highly scalable and stateless by nature, it can lead to more overhead in terms of response time and cost when handling large number of complex processes.
 Furthermore, it implies less control on the server side which could breach confidentiality and security protocols.

 #### 10.1.4 Microservices Architecture
-**Scalability:** TravelGo will serve a diverse user base with travelers from around the world.
+With respect to scalability, TravelGo will serve a diverse user base with travelers from around the world.
 Microservices can be deployed across multiple regions, closer to where users are, which reduces latency and ensures a seamless experience globally.
-Since each service can scale independently, TravelGo can easily handle spikes in usage,  for example, scaling the chatroom service during travel seasons without affecting payments or recommendations. <br>
+Since each service can scale independently, TravelGo can easily handle spikes in usage,  for example, scaling the chatroom service during travel seasons without affecting payments or recommendations.

-**Modularity:** TravelGo offers a variety of features like community interactions, cultural content, side quests,  and plans to add even more in the future.
+Regarding modularity, TravelGo offers a variety of features like community interactions, cultural content, side quests,  and plans to add even more in the future.
 Microservices naturally support modularity by dividing the system into small, loosely coupled services, each built around a specific business capability.
 This allows TravelGo to implement, test, and deploy new features independently, without slowing down the rest of the system.
-For instance, a new “local quiz” module could be rolled out without touching the existing leaderboard or chat functionality. <br>
+For instance, a new “local quiz” module could be rolled out without touching the existing leaderboard or chat functionality.

-**Integrity:** Because TravelGo collects sensitive personal data such as names, payment details, and location information, integrity and security are critical.
+Lastly, as TravelGo collects sensitive personal data such as names, payment details, and location information, integrity and security are critical.
 Microservices help here by isolating services and containing failures.
 If one service is compromised, others remain unaffected, protecting the majority of user data.
 While microservices do increase the number of potential entry points into the system, these risks can be managed with event-driven communication, strong authentication, and encryption.
 This ensures that TravelGo maintains user trust by preserving data security and system reliability. <br>

 ![](Microservices.png)
 <p style="text-align: center;">Figure 10.1.4: Microservices architecture of the system</p>

 #### 10.1.5 Trade-Off Analysis for Architectural Styles
-Although all of the four architectural styles have their disadvantages and advantages, as shown in Table 11.1.5, a single approach must be selected.
+Although all of the four architectural styles have their disadvantages and advantages, as shown in Table 10.1.5, a single approach must be selected.
 The monolithic architecture is the least suitable for our system, since it has significant disadvantages in terms of modularity and scalability.
 The microkernel and serverless architectures are both reasonable options, however they have less important advantages and more disadvantages compared to the microservice architecture.

 The microservice architecture has advantages for all of our main quality attributes.
 The only disadvantage is that it increases the number of potential entry points into the system, which can be managed using event-driven communication.
 Therefore, the **microservice architecture** is the most advantageous for our system.